eaobservatory/hedwig/doc/admin/call.rst

 .. image:: image/call_proposals.png

-When viewing a proposal, you can edit the member affiliation if this has been entered incorrectly or manually change the status of the proposal.
+When viewing a proposal, you can edit the member affiliation or institution if this information has been entered incorrectly or manually change the status of the proposal.
 To do this use the link next to the current affiliation or status.